 The closest any Tax attorney can probably get to being hailed an “expert” is to become a Board-Certified Tax Law Specialist – and that still doesn’t make them an expert.

-Becoming a Board-Certified Tax Law Specialist is a very difficult credential for a Tax Attorney can achieve – less than 1% of tax attorneys nationwide.
+Becoming a Board-Certified Tax Law Specialist is a very difficult credential that a Tax Attorney can achieve – earned by less than 1% of tax attorneys nationwide.

-Were you Misled by an “Expert” Tax Attorney
+Were you Misled by a Tax Attorney Expert

 Good News for you!